datafold/data-diff/README.md

 - Validate that a table was copied properly
 - Be alerted before your customer finds out, or your report is wrong
 - Validate that your replication mechnism is working correctly
-- Find changes between two versions of the same table

-It uses a bisection algorithm to efficiently check if e.g. a table is the same between MySQL and Postgres, or Postgres and Snowflake, or MySQL and RDS!

 ```python
 $ data-diff postgres:/// Original  postgres:/// Original_1diff  -v --bisection-factor=4